Sohailm25/muhasabAI/docs/privacy_policy.md

-# MuhasabAI Privacy Policy
+# SahabAI Privacy Policy

 ## Introduction

-MuhasabAI is committed to protecting your privacy and ensuring the security of your personal information.
+SahabAI is committed to protecting your privacy and ensuring the security of your personal information.
 This Privacy Policy explains how we collect, use, store, and protect your data when you use our application, with a particular focus on our personalization system.

 ## Our Commitment to Privacy